reddio-com/doc/docs/guide/jssdk-reference/java-watch-eth-events.md

 There are 3 overloads for `watchDeposit`:

 - `Disposable watchDeposit(Consumer<Tuple2<Deposits.LogDepositEventResponse, EthBlock>> consumer);`: the default behavior.
-It watches events from the 16 blocks ahead of the latest block, and emits events with at least 16 block confirmations.
+It watches events from the 16 blocks behind the latest block, and emits events with at least 16 block confirmations.
 - `Disposable watchDeposit(Consumer<Tuple2<Deposits.LogDepositEventResponse, EthBlock>> consumer, BigInteger startBlockNumber);`: You can customize the behavior by specifying `startBlockNumber)`.
 - `Disposable watchDeposit(Consumer<Tuple2<Deposits.LogDepositEventResponse, EthBlock>> consumer, BigInteger startBlockNumber, Long requiredBlockConfirmation);`: You can customize the behavior by specifying `requiredBlockConfirmation`.